M-jerez/any-generator/README.md

     "transforms": {
-      "version" : { //name of the parameter in command line "replace": "^v0\.1", // match and replaces 'v0.1' "files": "*/**.md", // executes only in markdown files "in_files": true,
+      "version" : { //name of the parameter in command line "replace": "^v0\.1", // match and replaces 'v0.1' "files": "*/**.md", // executes only in markdown files "lines": null, // optional start and end line limit for the regexp replace. [startLine, endLine] "in_files": true,
         "in_paths": false
       }